xword/java-npm-gradle-integration-example/README.md

 ## Initial setup

-Create root Gradle project, lets call it `java-npm-integration`, and `java-app` and `npm-app` as it's subprojects.
+Create root Gradle project, lets call it `java-npm-integration`, then `java-app` and `npm-app` as it's subprojects.

 ### Create root project